-THIS INTERGOVERNMENTAL AGREEMENT FOR ELECTION SERVICES (this "Agreement") is entered into by and between the YAVAPAI COUNTY BOARD OF SUPERVISORS and the YAVAPAI COUNTY RECORDER (collectively the "COUNTY") and \\\\\\\\\, (the "JURISDICTION").
-The COUNTY and the IURISDICTION may each be referred to individually as a "Party" or "party".
+THIS INTERGOVERNMENTAL AGREEMENT FOR ELECTION SERVICES (this "Agreement") is entered into by and between the YAVAPAI COUNTY BOARD OF SUPERVISORS and the YAVAPAI COUNTY RECORDER (collectively the "COUNTY") and , (the "JURISDICTION").
+The COUNTY and the JURISDICTION may each be referred to individually as a "Party" or "party" and collectively as the "Parties or "parties."